lulzzz/lagom-dotnet/README.md

 ### Usage

 - Open http://localhost:5000/ and use the Swagger UI to make several POST / GET calls
 - To see websockets in action, open a connection to ws://localhost:5000/ws/hello (sample code below)
-- To view the event journal, connect to the 'db' docker container and browse the db
+- To view the event journal, connect to the 'db' docker container and browse the dbo.EventJournal table
-- To see the event bus, browse to http://localhost:8161/admin/queues.jsp using `admin:admin`
+- To see the event bus, browse to http://localhost:8161/admin/queues.jsp using `admin:admin` and click on Queues and/or Topics to view what's been published

 #### Websocket example

+To be used for the example above.

 ```
 var ws = new WebSocket("ws://localhost:5000/ws/hello");
 ws.onopen = function() {
   console.log("connection open");
 };
 ws.onmessage = function (evt) {
   var received_msg = evt.data;
   console.log(evt.data);
 };
 ws.onclose = function() {
   console.log("Connection closed");
 };
 ```